jallanxjallan/onemanairforce/adaptation/scenes/quinine_case.md

 date: 13 June 1947
 name: Quinine Case
 status: synopsis
-title: Quinine Case
+location: Manila
 ---
-Dutch representatives in Manila sue Muharto and Pang in civil court for possession of the quinine.
+Dutch representatives  sue Muharto and Pang in civil court for possession of the quinine.
 Fortunately, Muharto's celebrity status also attracts the attention of Salipada Penatun, a sitting Senator as well as a practicing lawyer.
 His family has close